anshuman096/AccuSummary/README.md

+# CS410 Final Project by Mehul Pandey, Anshuman Dikhit, and Eric Noelke

+## What It Does
+The application we have developed stems from the idea of comparing Text Summarizer API, a software we found online, to the LDA model we learned about in class.
+We want to compare, quantify, and visualize the accuracy or inaccuracy of the summarized text to the original data.

+## How It Works
+To begin, the application takes in copy and pasted text data which will stand as the original text.
+The interface prompts or asks the user how many sentences long the summary should be.
+After this step, the application will trigger an API call to the Text Summarizer API and will then return a summary of the specified length which we refer to as the summarized text data.
+Next, we will run an LDA model on both of these text data's and using that model, the application will visually quantify how accurate the summarized version of the text data is to the original data.

+## What It's Used For
+There are many text summarization tools out there, and many people do not know how accurate the tools are.
+This tool allows users to understand how accurate the summarization tools are.
+The users can utilize this tool to maximize the accuracy of their summary depending on the number of sentences to summarize the text.
+We believe this tool can be useful for many individuals.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>